Skip to main content

 The Effects tab in the dashboard is your visual editor.
 Create new effects by choosing layers (overlay, sound, text), uploading assets, setting durations, and assigning priorities.

 You can preview any effect before it goes live.
-Hit the preview button and VPE shows you exactly what it'll look like on stream — without actually broadcasting it to viewers.
+Hit the preview button and VPE shows you exactly what it will look like on stream — without actually broadcasting it to viewers.

 Fire effects manually at any time using the 'Fire' button.
 This is great for testing, for manual celebrations, or for moments when you want to trigger something outside of automation.